dsqx71/Paper-Reading/README.md

 - **Gist**:

-    - An variant of hinge loss -- add a gap in the L2 distance between matching and non-matching
+    - An variant of hinge loss -- add a gap in the L2 distance between matching and non-matching pairs

-    - An evaluation method to measure matching robustness.
+    - New evaluation method to measure matching robustness.

+#### DenseNet for dense flow(ICIP 2017)[[Paper]](https://arxiv.org/abs/1707.06316)

+- **Type**: Unsupervised Learning
+- **Gist**:
+	- Investigate DenseNet to learn optical flow.
+	- Make the observation that the performance of deeper models are much worse, probably because optical flow is a low-level vision problem, that doesn't need a substantially deeper network to achieve better performance.
+	- Observe that using dense blocks during upsampling is beneficial.
+	- DenseNet is less prone to overfitting, probably because of the model compactness.

+- **Weakness**：
+	- They should add an experiment where firstly fine tune DenseNet on KITTI dataset and then use the unsupervising manner.

 ## Dataset